 Anyone successful is part of a team.
 Life truly becomes awesome when you work with others.

-On a final note: Let’s clear up that bit from the beginning.
-Opening up allows you to focus on life beyond weight loss (or any problem you’re trying to overcome) and figure out how you want to contribute to the world.
-This kind of ambition is much more admirable than being silent and allowing problems to fester.
+On a final note: Let’s clear up the “strong and silent” bit from the beginning.
+Opening up allows you to get healthy and focus on life beyond weight loss (or any problem you’re trying to overcome).
+This approach is more admirable than being silent and allowing problems to fester.
 Don’t keep your weight-loss goals a secret!
 Ask for help.

-Make that first phone call.
+Make that first phone call to someone you turst.
 Don’t analyze.
 Act!
 Together you can determine how to move forward.
 Want some additional support?
 Sign up for my weekly blog post (below) and you’ll receive one of the best strategies I learned.
 It will help you reach your weight-loss goals or any dream you’re after.

-Secret by OMD (Orchestral Manoeuvres In The Dark), 1985
+Secret by OMD (Orchestral Manoeuvres In The Dark)

 Make plans to talk to someone today.
 Don’t keep your weight-loss goals secret.

 Sharing what I learned makes those 10 years worth it

 Why do you keep your weight-loss goals to yourself?